ros-controls/roadmap/design_drafts/async_controller.md

 ## What is an asynchronous controller?

+An asynchronous controller is a controller that for some reason cannot (or we don’t want to) perform the operations needed in an `update()` call.

+## Motivation

-An asynchronous controller is a controller that for some reason cannot (or we don’t want to) perform the operations needed in an update() call.
+An asynchronous controller is a controller that for some reason cannot (or we don’t want to) perform the operations needed in an `update()` call.
-For instance if ros control is running at 100Hz, the sum of the execution time of all controllers update() calls must be below 10ms.
-If a controller requires 15ms it cannot be executed synchronously without affecting the whole ros control update rate.
+For instance if `ros_control` is running at 100Hz, the sum of the execution time of all controllers' `update()` calls must be below 10ms.
+If a controller requires 15ms it cannot be executed synchronously without affecting the whole `ros_control` update rate.

 ## Abstract implementation description
 Create an AsyncControllerWrapper class that can wrap any Controller without modifying it and makes it run asynchronously seamlessly.